ramparvathaneni1/todo-express-api-testing-with-supertest/README.md

 1. `touch index.js` - Running this command will create a file to serve as the entrypoint of our app.

+2. Open the `index.js` file in your editor and add the following content:
    ```js
    // imports the express npm module
    const express = require("express");